Rhys Williams (soccer, born 1988): Western Sydney Wanderers

 In July 2021, Williams returned to Australia, joining Western Sydney Wanderers on a two-year deal.
+He played only 6 A-League games for the Wanderers, as he suffered a severe ruptured hamstring tendon injury late in a 3-3 draw with Melbourne City.
+The surgery & rehabilitation required saw him miss the remainder of the season and the entire subsequent 2022/23 season.
+Williams retired from professional football at the end of the 2022–23 season.

 International career

 Williams was in an unusual position as he was eligible to represent Australia, England, India, and Wales.

 In May 2009, he opted to represent Australia, the country of his birth, despite having made numerous appearances for the Wales national under-21 football team.
 He was also called up to the senior Wales squad.

 Following this declaration, Williams earned his first call-up for Australia at senior level as part of an extended Socceroos squad for the June 2009 World Cup qualifiers.
 On 17 June 2009, he made his full Australian debut in a World Cup qualifier against Japan at the Melbourne Cricket Ground.

-In May 2010 Williams was included in Australia's preliminary squad for the World Cup, however he was not included in the final squad due to an injury sustained while playing for his club.
+In May 2010 Williams was included in Australia's preliminary squad for the World Cup; however, he was not included in the final squad due to an injury sustained while playing for his club.
 Australia then Manager Pim Verbeek accused Middlesbrough for causing Williams' injury.

 Williams returned to the Socceroos squad for the friendly against New Zealand on 5 June at Adelaide Oval which was won by Australia 3–0 and he came off the bench in the 0–0 draw on June against Serbia at Etihad Stadium.
 Williams played as a centre back in a friendly against France on 11 October 2013.

 In October 2019, Williams retired from international soccer.
-In March 2021, Williams expressed his willingness to reverse his international retirement.